 For security reasons, we'd recommend disabling this option unless your users specifically need it - such as when transferring files using FTP (file transfer protocol), from your web site .
-If you don't know what FTP is then, we recommend this strongly, as you obviously don't need it!
+If you don't know what FTP is then, we strongly recommend that you disable it, as you wont need it!